USS General LeRoy Eltinge: Operational history

 General LeRoy Eltinge resumed operations between the United States and Europe 18 May 1956.
 Following the Hungarian Revolution 23 October – 4 November 1956, she supported the refugee relief program; and during December she embarked several thousand refugees at Bremerhaven for passage to the United States.
 The 2007 documentary film Freedom Dance, which follows artist Edward Hilbert and his wife, Judy, during their escape from Hungary includes an account of this voyage of General LeRoy Eltinge.
 The ship suffered through a large storm during the crossing of the Atlantic.

 From May to September 1957 she made UN runs to Turkey and Thailand.
 After the Lebanon crisis of July 1958, she conducted two voyages to Beirut during October to return troops to France and Germany; General LeRoy Eltinge had the distinction of hauling the final load of troops out of Beirut.

+On November 6th 1957, USS Leroy Eltinge crossed the Arctic Circle to enter the Northern Domain of the Polar Bear.

 She continued to operate in support of UN programs through 1959.
 While en route from New York to İzmir Turkey on 24 August 1960 she assisted in the rescue of 26 survivors from SS Halcyon Mediterranean, which had collided with tanker SS Esso Switzerland off the coast of Spain.
 Returning to New York 1 September, she again assumed reduced operational status 26 September.